BestTimesToVisit.com Logo

 Buses

-Tip:Bus routes can be confusing for newcomers, and schedules are not always reliable.
-It's best to ask locals at the bus stop for directions or which bus to take.
-Be mindful of your belongings, as buses can get crowded.
+Tip:Bus routes and schedules can be confusing for visitors.
+It's best to ask locals at the bus stop for directions to the correct bus number.
+Be prepared for crowded conditions and a lack of air conditioning.
 This is a true local experience, so embrace the chaos!

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.